hevnly/hhg/source/posts/2015-07-12-black-culture-part-1.md

 ---
 title: "A New Refutation of Blackness and Popular culture"
-subTitle: "Part 1 - The history and the development of Black culture in Lifestyle."
+subTitle: "Part 1 - The history and the development of black culture in lifestyle."
 readingTime: 4min
 heroImage: https://meta.hevnly.com/images/on-12-7-2015/black-culture-part-1-dmc-hero.jpg
 date: 2015-07-12